latif-muhammad/latif-muhammad/README.md

 - Version Control: Git, GitHub

 <br>
+## 🔭 Featured Projects

+### Project 1: AI-powered Image Recognition

+  A Web Bases application developed with Django and TensorFlow, capable of recognizing Digits in a number Plate using pre-trained AI models.
+This project demonstrates my skills in integrating AI technologies with Web app.

+### Project 2: Personal Website

+  A responsive web portfolio created using HTML, CSS, and JavaScript, showcasing my skills and projects.
+The website incorporates interactive elements and animations, reflecting my creativity and front-end development expertise.

+### Project 3: Task Management App

+  A cross-platform task management application built with React Native and powered by Firebase for real-time updates.
+This project showcases my proficiency in mobile app development and my ability to integrate cloud-based services.

+### Project 3: Other  Projects

+  I have built many small scale application, games etc. Feel free to check on them too.

 ## 📫 Let's Connect

   I'm always eager to collaborate on exciting projects or discuss the latest advancements in AI and development.
 Feel free to reach out to me via email or connect with me on LinkedIn.
 Let's shape the future with technology!